Things to Know About Insuring Cadillac Vehicles

 A common move in recent years from luxury car manufacturers is marketing toward younger buyers.
 The average age of a Cadillac buyer is 59, the oldest among top luxury brands.
 Though models and styles are changed to target this younger market, there is still a trend of appeal to older buyers, even with the youth-oriented changes.

 There is potentially bad news for insurance prices because of these marketing strategies.
 Bringing more young drivers into the brand may cause models to suffer as the driving habits of younger people work into the statistical base.
 If the Cadillac youth movement settles with the over 25, family crowd, no insurance cost change should occur.
-When those younger than 25 respond to Cadillac marketing, there’s a potential for increased costs if these drivers perform as insurance history suggest.
+When those younger than 25 respond to Cadillac marketing, there’s a potential for increased costs if these drivers perform as insurance history suggests.

 Equally troubling is the aging of Cadillac’s loyal customer base.
 While mature and senior drivers are some of the safest risks for insurers, many of the brand’s faithful are now elderly and into performance classes where accident percentages climb.
-As accidents occur with greater frequency, statistics again nudge up cost to insure for all ages driving that model.
+As accidents occur with greater frequency, statistics again nudge up the cost to insure for all ages driving that model.

 Theft is an issue for Cadillac only with its 2006 Escalade model.
 This has a boosting effect on comprehensive coverage for that model, but with new anti-theft systems and features, the effects of that year will fade over time.
 Car thieves generally target easy to steal vehicles, and luxury makers respond with new and reliable methods of theft protection.
 Even with the Escalade model, current anti-theft systems may result in lower comprehensive insurance costs.